wmfs/cardscript/README.md

 * For some introductory context around why we developed Viewscript, please see [Appendix A: Viewscript Motivation](#motivation).
 * A [JSON Schema (Draft-07)](http://json-schema.org/) for Viewscript is available [here](https://raw.githubusercontent.com/wmfs/viewscript/master/packages/viewscript-schema/lib/schema.json).
-* The Viewscript [Lerna](https://lernajs.io/) multi-package repository (developed in the open on [Github](https://github.com/wmfs/viewscript)) provides several utilities to help work with the specification.
+* The Viewscript [Lerna](https://lernajs.io/) multi-package repository (developed in the open on [Github](https://github.com/wmfs/viewscript)) provides several utilities to help work with the language.
 Please see [Appendix B: Viewscript Utilities](#utilities) for further information.

 ## <a name="toc"></a>Table of Contents